hgminh95/blog/content/posts/which-loop-is-faster.md

        194,919,514      dTLB-loads
 ```

-I wrote a [small utility](https://github.com/hgminh95/which_loop_is_faster/blob/master/lock_mem.cpp) to lock abitrary amount of memory in RAM, to simulate the low memory scenario.

 ## CPU Cache

 Fetching memory from RAM is actually very slow, it could cost hundreds of clock cycles.
 That's why we have [CPU cache](https://en.wikipedia.org/wiki/CPU_cache), which will store the memory inside the CPU, making subsequence accesses faster.
 There multiple levels of CPU cache (e.g. L1, L2, L3), with increasing latency and capacity.